 - Use only up-to-date sources and pay attention to the year of publication.

-Make Your Research Paper Valid: Dealing With References
+Make Your Scientific Paper Valid: Dealing With References

 Many students leave the reference composition until the very last moment.
-They tend to consider it the least important task.
+This situation happens because they tend to consider it the least important task.
 Even so, the list of references is one of the most significant indicators of the quality of a scientific paper.
 It is indeed what makes your work valuable.
-But if this causes you difficulties you can always use the service "write my paper for me" so that you can focus on what worries you at the moment.
+But if this causes you difficulties, you can always use the service 'write my paper for me' to focus on what worries you at the moment.

 The first step in the process of reference organization is selecting the most weighty sources.
-You will not be able to list all the materials you’ve managed to read while working on the issue.
+You will be unable to list all the materials you've managed to read while working on the issue.
 It is recommendable to filter the information.
 So, try to focus on the most authoritative publications.

-When citing, try to choose references that will add value to your article.
-Do not just copy the first quote you like and incorporate it in your paper.
-There must be a reason for providing a reference, for example, an extensive supporting analysis or detailed statistical information.
+When citing, try to choose references that add value to your article.
+Do not just copy the first quote you like and incorporate it into your paper.
+There must be a reason for providing a reference, for instance, an extensive supporting analysis or detailed statistical information.

 One of the most controversial issues is using tertiary sources such as Wikipedia.
 It is important to be careful with the materials found there.
 Cite them only if there is null information about the peer-reviewed source.

 Each research paper reference should have a number to facilitate later citation.
-Apart from that, the list is formed according to a strict hierarchy.
-Depending on the requirements of the educational institution, the rules of procedure may vary.
+Apart from that, the list forms according to a strict hierarchy.
+The rules of procedure may vary depending on the educational institution's requirements.

-A certain European scientific institute may limit the number of sources that can be referred to in a research paper.
-Thus, it is crucial to study the journal’s instructions as to the format and structure of the reference list.
+A European scientific institute may limit the number of sources referred to in a research paper.
+Thus, it is crucial to study the journal's instructions as to the format and structure of the reference list.

 Just don't feel like it?
 Let us handle your task and go on with your life!

-The most common sources for any scientific work are legislative materials, official documents, and statistical sources.
-You can also use sources of personal origin (memoirs, diaries, correspondence) and archival documents.
-They all can be divided into published and unpublished materials.
+The most common sources for literature review in any scientific work are legislative materials, official documents, and statistical sources like many journals with relevant information.
+You can also use sources of personal origin (memoirs, diaries, correspondence) and archival papers to find supplementary material.
+They all fall into published and unpublished materials.

 Published documents are available for wide distribution.
-This means they have been revised and published in large numbers.
-Unpublished ones can be used by a narrower circle of users.
-These have not undergone editorial processing and have been published in a limited or single copy.
+This fact means they have been revised and published in large numbers.
+However, a narrower circle of users can read unpublished new papers.
+These have not undergone editorial processing and exist in a limited or single copy.

-When searching for peer-reviewed material, stick to the following recommendations.
+When searching for material that has undergone peer review, stick to the following recommendations.

-- Be critical to everything you come across, whether it be the first website shown by the search engine or an authoritative resource.
-Even those materials that have undergone a thorough process of editorial verification must be looked afresh.
+- Be critical of everything you come across, whether it be the first website shown by the search engine or an authoritative resource.
+Even those materials that have undergone a thorough review process of editorial verification must undergo a fresh checkup.

-- materials posted on the official websites of companies.
+- experimental results posted on the official websites of companies

-When using a search engine as a way to get the necessary information, do not forget to turn on your internal filter.
-You should not believe any data posted on blogs and forums unless you find confirmation of its veracity.
+When using a search engine to get the necessary information, do not forget to turn on your internal filter at a particular point.
+It would be best if you did not believe any data posted on blogs and forums unless you find confirmation of its integrity.
 Moreover, never use articles without confirmed expert authorship.
-Scientific information posted without specifying the primary sources is never reliable.
+Scientific information posted without specifying the primary sources, discussion section, or methods section is unreliable.

 Have a Look at the List of Reliable European Scientific Journals

-To make your research comprehensive and ensure there is no “fluff” in the article, refer to professional opinions.
-You can find these in scientific journals.
-They are either multidisciplinary or focus on specialized topics.
+To make your research comprehensive and ensure there is no "fluff" in the whole article, refer to the professional opinions of other research groups.
+You can find these in most journals.
+They are either multidisciplinary or focus on published research on specialized topics.

-Among the most popular multidisciplinary publications is the European Journal of Scientific Research, the East European Scientific Journal.
+The European Journal of Scientific Research is among the most popular multidisciplinary publications.
 To prove the reliability of the mentioned sources, we refer to the Global Impact Factor report.
-It states that in 2015, the European Scientific Journal impact factor reached an overall figure of 0,654.
+It states that in 2022, the European Scientific Journal impact factor reached an overall figure of 0,6.

-Top science journals are most often divided by subjects to ease the search process.
-Here is a brief list of some of them.
+Top science journals differ by subject to ease the search process on journal websites.
+So, here is a brief list of some of the long-existing and new papers.

 - Computer Science Journals:

-- American Journal of Computer Science and Engineering Survey;
+- European Journal of Computer Science and Information Technology

 - Physics Journals: